|Responsible Executive:||Finance and Administration|

 Lunch - When travel begins before 12 noon and extends beyond 2 p.m.

-Dinner - When travel begins before 6 p.m. and extends beyond 8 p.m., or when travel occurs during nighttime hours due to special assignment.
+Dinner - When travel begins before 6 p.m. and extends beyond 8 p.m.

-3. No allowance shall be made for meals, lodging, or per diem when travel is confined to the city or town or within 50 miles of the official headquarters.
+3. No allowance shall be made for meals, lodging, or per diem when travel is confined to the city or town or within 50 miles of the official headquarters or the traveler’s residence unless circumstances necessitate an overnight stay, as approved by the Dean, Director, or Department Head.

 4. Travelers are allowed up to 1 day on domestic travel and 2 days on foreign travel to reach destination

 Expenses for lodging are reimbursed either on an actual or a per diem basis.
 Expenses for meals are reimbursed based on applicable rates or a per diem basis.
-Personal expenses, such as guest accommodations, room service, entertainment and other non-business charges, are the responsibility of the traveler.
+Personal expenses, such as guest accommodations, room service, entertainment and other non-business charges, are the responsibility of the traveler and should not be paid for with a University travel or lodge card.

 1. Lodging - Travelers are expected to use prudent judgment in the selection of lodging while traveling on official university business.
 Reimbursement is limited to single occupancy unless rental accommodations are shared by more than one authorized traveler.
-The University may require justification for a single room rate that exceeds $150 per night (room rate only), unless a conference/convention hotel rate is used.
+The University may require justification for a single room rate that exceeds $150 per night (room rate only).
 Travelers should be prepared to justify situations where hotel costs appear excessive for the areas in which the traveler is staying.
 An itemized hotel bill showing the actual amount paid, a $0 balance due, and method of payment must accompany a properly completed expense report.
-A traveler may not claim per diem or reimbursement for lodging for overnight travel within 50 miles of their headquarters or residence.
 Reimbursement for any lodging included in a convention or conference registration fee, paid by the University, or provided by a third party is not allowed.

-2. Meals - The following State of Florida rates are required to be used for reimbursing travel related meal expenses:
+2. Meals - The following subsistence rates defined by the State of Florida are to be used as a supplement for travel related meal expenses:

 • Breakfast $6.00